 The IGSC Program Editor is responsible for editing and publishing the IGSC program booklet.
 The position involves collecting and managing information about presenters, abstracts, events, donors, and schedules, and it requires excellent editing skills and preferably publication design experience.

-Support and Enrichment Gatherings Planning Intern: plans four to six enrichment events for the EWC participant community during the fall or spring semester.
+Support and Enrichment Gatherings Planning Intern: plans five to six enrichment events for the EWC participant community during the fall or spring semester.
 Events may be informative, participatory, creative, and on a wide range of topics.
 Successful events have included cooking demonstrations, yoga sessions, CV/Resume assistance sessions, and more.